MyNameReallySux/object-utils/README.md

-#String Utils
+#Object Utils

-This is a simple, string manipulation and comparison library.
+This is a simple, object utility library.
 This is intended to be used imported via Node.js (or a bundler like Webpack for client side).

+*Only functions available are swap and isSwappable at the moment.*

 ##Installation

 ###Using NPM or Yarn
 ```
-npm install '@beautiful-code/string-utils'
+npm install '@beautiful-code/object-utils'
-yard add '@beautiful-code/string-utils'
+yard add '@beautiful-code/object-utils'
 ```

 ##Usage